-This article was written by the Great British Mag editorial team on 23 October 2020.
+This article was updated by the Great British Mag content team on 12 October 2021

 If you’re an international student and you want to work in the UK, then you’ll need a National Insurance number, NI number for short.
-Here we answer the most common questions and walk you through how you can apply for a NI number.
+Here we answer the most common questions and walk you through how to apply for a NI number.

 What is a National Insurance number used for?

-This ID, which is made up of a series of numbers and letters, proves you are legally allowed to work in the UK and employers use it to work out the tax you need to pay and the UK government use it to record you have paid the right amount of tax.
+This ID, which is made up of a series of numbers and letters, proves you are legally allowed to work in the UK.
+Employers use it to work out the tax you need to pay and the UK government use it as a record that you have paid the right amount of tax.

 Do students have to pay National Insurance?